 By contrast, Universal Kids Resort is going to be the sort of place we go on a leisurely 3-day weekend.
 This will be a one-day / two-night destination.
 It will appeal primarily to regional guests, but it’s worth noting it’s under 4 hours flying from both New York and Los Angeles, and only a 1 or 2-hour time zone change.

 This all very well may work to the resort’s benefit.
 In 2025, at least, travelers—particularly theme park travelers—are very concerned about price.
-Universal Orlando Resort is soon to be a bona fide 4-day destination with no small price tag.
+Universal Orlando Resort is a bona fide 4-day destination with no small price tag.
 Disney World is already the most overwhelming vacation to plan on the planet, and the prices sometimes surprise even me.
 There’s a sense in which I’m looking forward to my expected trip to Universal Kids Resort more than most other upcoming theme park trips.
 I don’t expect much stress, and I don’t expect exorbitant prices.

 Of course, I’ve never taken a long weekend trip to Legoland.
 So why would I go to Universal Kids Resort?
 Part of what Universal is hoping for here is that people recognize “those are the people who did Epic Universe!”
 The brand is on the upswing.
 More important, I think they can bring the product to match it.
 I’ve been to plenty of family theme parks, and Universal solidly in the top tier (with only Disney) when it comes to creating family experiences, even if they aren’t most known for that.